top of page

 Our Poropiti, Aperahama Taonui

-Our Poropiti, Aperahama Taonui 1810-1883, at the signing fo the declaration of Independence 1835 he said:
+Our Poropiti, Aperahama Taonui 1810-1883, at the signing of the Declaration of Independence 1835 he said:

 "He taniwha kei te haere mai - ōna niho he hiriwa me te kōura, ko tōna kai he whenua.
 Kaua e mataku i te hiriwa me te kōura engari kaua e tuku i te hiriwa me te kōura hei atuatanga mōu."